Graham Parker Live In San Francisco 1979 captures Parker live in concert with his great band The Rumour on the Squeezing Out The Sparks tour.

 What Do You Think About Graham Parker Live In San Francisco?

-I love this record although it’s going to be a tough decision to decide which is the best of the early Graham Parker & The Rumour live albums.
+I love this record although it is a tough decision to decide which is the best of the early Graham Parker & The Rumour live albums.

 What do you think about it?